Chanel Marketing Strategy: Coco Chanel’s Approach to Branding

-What is the Coco Chanel Marketing Strategy used?
-900 900 Studio Concept S.r.l.
+Chanel Marketing Strategy: Coco Chanel’s Approach to Branding 900 900 Studio Concept S.r.l.

 Together with Gucci and Armani, Chanel is amongst the most cited and loved brands on social media, which are now the mirror of all international trends.
 This was revealed in the Report on the digital reputation of luxury brands by Comin & Partners, strategic communication and international relations consultancy agency for the period October 2021 – March 2022.
 And we are talking about a brand born in 1909, more than a century ago.
 It is worthwhile to understand the storey of this success, which is intimately linked to that of its founder, Coco Chanel.
 What has led her to become a style ikon over time, and what can we learn from her path?